-Whether you’re a beginner or a seasoned interactive developer, festivals that focus around art and technology can be a great place to catch up on the latest technology, learn cool new skills and techniques, and most importantly, network with people in the industry!
+Whether you’re a beginner or a seasoned interactive developer, festivals that focus around new media, art and technology can be a great place to catch up on the latest technology, learn cool new skills and techniques, and most importantly, network with people in the industry!
 In this post, we’ll take a look at some of the major new media festivals that you should check out.

 OFFF is a well known festival of digital art and design, attended by many artists and developers in the interactive and immersive community.
 Since the first OFFF festival was held in Barcelona in 2000, the festival has grown in scale and reputation, having now been held in over 40 cities.
 The most recent edition ran from May 5-7 in Barcelona and featured 75 artists from around the world, including David Carson, Paula Scher, and Refik Anadol, who closed the event with an amazing 3D projection mapping piece on the Casa Batlló.
 Later this year, OFFF festivals will be held in Tel Aviv (September 18-19, 2022) and Seville (October 27-29, 2022).